pjz9n-pm-pl/Mission/.github/ISSUE_TEMPLATE/bug_report.md

 **Environments (please complete the following information):**
 1. Run the command in console: `mission info`
-2. Copy and paste the Inquiry key
+2. Fill in the required items

-or

 - Soft name
 - PMMP version